2021 State of Higher Ed Strategic Technology Planning

 Goal setting and strategic planning must include aggressive technology planning.
 This is necessary to support the nation’s demand for educational ROI that will drive equality and prosperity now and in the future.

 Technology preparedness is essential and a critical component of several of the initiatives that inform an institution’s strategic plan.
-Student Outcomes, Pedagogy, Student Life, and Planning & Governance all rely on an underpinning of technology to drive or enable them.
+Student Outcomes, Pedagogy, Student Life, and Planning and Governance all rely on an underpinning of technology to drive or enable them.
 While campuses actively invest time, energy, and money into these initiatives, our study found that many fail to supply the explicit focus on technology that would drive these initiatives forward at a rate commensurate with their importance to future success, stability, and resilience.

 Areas of Initiative and the